josethz00/data_structures/README.md

 # Algorithms and Data Structures

-### Common algorithms and data structures implementation in the Rust language
+### Common algorithms and data structures implemented in the Rust language

 <br />